Wahajilyas/Wahajilyas/README.md

-- 👋 Hi, I’m @Wahajilyas
+- 👋 Hi, I’m @wahajilyas
-- 👀 I’m interested in Android App Development.
+- 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on (This case is closed for now)
 - 📫 How to reach me (insta/@wahaji_ilyas) (tt/@wahajilyas2000)

 <!---